dankelley/oce/README.md

 downloads](https://cranlogs.r-pkg.org/badges/last-day/oce)
 <!-- badges: end -->

+## Why use R for oceanographic analysis?

+The R language is popular in many branches of science, and Oceanography is not an exception.
+Perhaps because of its broad statistical support, R is especially popular in Biological Oceanography, and its popularity seems to be growing also among Chemical and Geological Oceanographers.
+In the remaining subdiscipline of Physical Oceanography, many researchers remain attached to Matlab, which was the strongest choice for interactive work in the late 1900s.
+However, the commercial and closed-source nature of Matlab is a problem in the eyes of many people, and so open-source alternatives have become increasingly popular.
+Of these, Python and R are the most popular languages at the moment, and many Oceanographers are conversant with each, switching between the two according to the task at hand.
+A strength of R in this regard is the availability of well-vetted and well-documented packages for handling a wide spectrum of specialized tasks.
+Of these, the oce package is particularly important.

 ## About oce

-Oce is an R package for processing oceanographic data.
+The oce package handles a wide variety of tasks that come up in the analysis of Oceanographic data.
 Its [webpage](https://dankelley.github.io/oce/) provides details, of which this README file is just a sketch.
 A book by one of the oce co-authors provides more information on the package and its potential for oceanographic research (Kelley, Dan E., 2018.
 [Oceanographic Analysis with R](https://www.springer.com/us/book/9781493988426).
 New York.
 Springer-Verlag ISBN 978-1-4939-8844-0).

 ## Installing oce